Discover how to use the Did You Know? series at home, from watching the videos to using the quiz to embed their new vocabulary.

 Each book includes the following:

-The contents page can be used as an elicitation tool prior to reading.
+This lists all the questions in the book and can be used as an elicitation tool before reading.
 Talk through the questions and see what answers arise.

-An excellent focus point at any stage in the reading process.
+The visuals and key words from the book are an excellent focal point at any stage in the reading process.
 The pictures can be used in a pre-reading task.
-Discuss what the student can see in the pictures – do they know the words for each picture even if they cannot read them yet?
-Whilst reading, the pictures can be used to reinforce key words and provide a pit stop from reading.
+Discuss what the student can see in the pictures – do they know the word for each picture even if they cannot read them yet?
+Whilst reading, the pictures can be used to reinforce key words and provide a pit stop and recharge from reading.
 Use the visuals to talk about what they have seen, understood and remembered so far.
 Similarly, after reading you can use the pictures to recycle all the key words.
 Recycling is an important part of remembering new words and keeping them active rather than passive.

 The watch section in the books helps learners reinforce what they have learnt from the text.
 The watch icon means there is an accompanying video on the website.
-These videos are extremely engaging and they are a huge a bonus for visual and audio learners.
+These videos are extremely engaging and they are a bonus for learners that prefer visuals and audio.
 Video helps to bring the text to life; it repeats key elements from the page, and this will allow students to repeat key vocabulary.
-This promotes a unique reading experience that really helps embed new words.
+This promotes a unique reading experience that helps embed new words.

-Let’s explore!
 The Find Out sections throughout the book allow learners to research the key points.
-This promotes learner autonomy allowing learners to explore words and themes from the book.
-This helps keep students interested.
+This promotes learner autonomy allowing them to explore words and themes from the book and keep students interested.

-Useful project tasks which reinforce key ideas from the book and allow students to show their understanding.
+These useful project tasks reinforce key ideas from the book and allow students to show their understanding.

 A focal point to explore the visuals and words on the page further.
 This encourages discussion and is an effective way of repeating language from the page.
 Again.
 The repetition process will allow learners to have a better understanding of the new words they have encountered.